 When did the Church begin to move away from Jesus’ original intentions for it?
-For approximately the first 300 years of the Church it remained pretty true to God’s original plans and purposes for it.
+For approximately the first 300 years of the Church it remained pretty true to God’s original purposes for it.
 It remained pretty much a living organism, a Body, with Jesus as the sole Head with no human intermediaries or leaders.
 Each community had a local expression of the Church, with non-paid, non-professional, volunteer apostles, prophets, evangelists, pastors, teachers, elders, and deacons pretty much serving in the servant roles God intended for them.
 They pretty much maintained the organism “model” God had in mind for them.
 Oh, each local “cell” of the Church didn’t follow that model perfectly, but for the most part that’s what the Church was like for the first 300 years or so of its existence on planet earth.
 Of course there were exceptions, but, for the most, part the Church remained a living organism, the Living Presence of Jesus on the earth with Him as its sole Head.

 Such buildings needed people to be “in charge” of them so Constantine began to appoint religious “leaders” to be in charge of all the new “Christians” who came to the new religious buildings.
 He appointed some of those leaders as bishops (supervisors) over local churches and over some larger geographical areas.
 At first, most of those bishops were already local elders, but as time passed more and more of them became sort of “political” appointees regardless of their relationship with Jesus—or lack thereof.
 In fact, as noted above the word “bishop” simply means “elder.”

-As time passed the bishop of the local churches in the city of Rome became sort of a “chief among equals” with authority yielded to him over many of the other bishops in that area.
+As time passed the bishop of the local churches in the Roman Empire’s capitol city of Rome became sort of a “chief among equals” with authority yielded to him over many of the other bishops in that area.
 Bishops later wielded political power as well as spiritual authority.
 Later, the bishop of Rome came to be considered the “Father” (Pope or “Papa”) over all the other bishops in the western European church.
 Later, the Pope began to appoint “helpers” for his growing religious and administrative responsibilities, and these helpers came to be known as the “College of Cardinals,” who wore bright red clothing like the Cardinal birds.

 It was approximately at that time the eastern European churches sort of went their own way and became the Eastern Orthodox churches.
 More about that major schism later…